FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-08.md

-It is RECOMMENDED to benchmark the test equipment first, e.g. connect sender and receiver directly (without any SUT in the path), find a load value that guarantees the offered load is not too far from the intended load, and use that value as the Max Load value.
+It is RECOMMENDED to benchmark the test equipment first, e.g. connect sender and receiver directly (without any SUT in the path), find a load value that guarantees the Offered Load is not too far from the Intended Load, and use that value as the Max Load value.
-When testing the real SUT, it is RECOMMENDED to turn any big difference between the intended load and the offered load into increased Trial Loss Ratio.
+When testing the real SUT, it is RECOMMENDED to turn any big difference between the Intended Load and the Offered Load into increased Trial Loss Ratio.

 Neither of the two recommendations are made into requirements, because it is not easy to tell when the difference is big enough,